Darkle/RIDO-Backend/devNotes.md

 - you need to use [pnpm](https://pnpm.io/) instead of npm as there are a fair few pnpm specific things in the repo

 - If you ever want to change the format/compression of the images downloaded in bulk, install [sharp-cli](https://github.com/vseventer/sharp-cli), then run something like this: `find . -name "*.avif" -execdir bash -c 'file="{}"; sharp -i "$file" -o "$PWD" --format webp' \;`

+- Had to use esbuild in api service instead of swc cause swc doesnt support decorators yet